Code-Institute-Submissions/MS1_Round_the_Bend/README.md

 -   Navigation bar which remains fixed at the top of the page.
 It makes for easy and consistent navigation throughout the site.
 The current page is highlighted dark.

 -   Footer which appears on every page and stays at the bottom.
+The footer contains:

-The footer contains the statement that this website is for educational purposes only.
+       - the statement that this website is for educational purposes only.

--   Newsletter sign-up button is located in middle of the footer on every page.
+       - newsletter sign-up button.
 The colours on the button are inverted when the user hovers over it.
 When selected, a modal pop-up appears allowing the user to submit their email address.

--   Social media icons are located in the right hand section of the footer and appear on every page.
+       - social media icons.
 When the user hovers over an icon it appears darker against the background.
 When selected the icons provide a link to the relevant social medium in a separate page.

 #### Page specific features

 ##### Home page

--   Hero image which takes up the full view height upon opening.
-The image virtually puts the user in the driver's seat with a view across the handlebars, which aims to create an emotional connection.
+-   Hero image which virtually puts the user in the driver's seat with a view across the handlebars.

+-   Callout on the hero image which informs the user of the purpose of the site through the slogan "Routes for bikers, by bikers".

 -   Scrolling mouse wheel animation to direct the user to scroll down to the content initially hidden from view by the hero image.

 -   Content section containing three cards with statement headings and minimal text aimed to elicit an emotional response.

-The text is flanked by images to match the message.
-The text is followed by a call to action button which reiterates the statement heading and when selected lands the user on the appropriate page on the website.
+-   Call to action buttons which reiterate the statement headings and when selected land the user on the appropriate page on the website.

 ##### Routes page

 -   Heading image which conveys the sense of adventure and freedom typically associated with riding a motorcycle.
 The image is deliberately not full-width nor full view height so as not to obscure the content section or require a scroll invitation.

--   Content section consisting of cards with the details of the routes on offer.
-The section is subdivided by country and designated by a heading.
-Each route card contains a call to action button inviting the user to download the gpx file.
+-   Content section consisting of cards with the details of the routes on offer, arranged by country.

+-   Each route card contains a call to action button to download the gpx file.
 When selected the download opens on a separate tab.

 ##### Contact page

--   Contact Us column contains a form which allows the users
+-   Contact Us column contains a form which allows the user to submit their questions or remarks to the organisation.

--   Call to action buttons

 ##### Uploads page

--
+-   Form which allows the user to submit their own route to the organisation.

 ### Future features

+-   A login procedure to register users.
+-   Search function on the Routes page.
+-   Small map of the route to be displayed above the heading of the route.
+-   Indication of "New" to appear next to routes which were added since a registered user's last visit.
+Unregistered users/visitors would not see this indication.

 ## Technologies Used